djbrown227/Daniel_Portfolio/Python Programming Projects/NBA Daily Fantasy Sports/Exploratory Data Analysis/README.md

 ## DFS Player Analysis

 ### Process
 After importing data from Stathead.com, I calculated DFS points for each player for each game of the season.
 I used univariate, bivariate and multivariate analysis tools to achieve this.
 My intended goal is to get a feel for the data and find features in the standard box score data that may have predictive power for DFS points for future games.
+I included my EDA for players in the [Player Projections](https://github.com/djbrown227/Daniel_Portfolio/tree/main/Python%20Programming%20Projects/NBA%20Daily%20Fantasy%20Sports/Player%20Projections)
 ### Findings

 ## DFS Team Analysis